-The hot topic of 2014 continued to be the national policy of encouraging the employment of Saudi nationals in the private sector, known as 'Saudisation'.
-Saudisation was enacted due to the pressure exerted by Saudi Arabian nationals complaining that the job market had been saturated by Saudi Arabia's significant expatriate population, leading to high unemployment rates among Saudi nationals.
-In response, the Ministry of Labour in October 2011 stated that it would cut the number of foreign workers in Saudi Arabia from the current rate of 31 per cent of the population to 20 per cent over the next several years.
+In addition, the national policy of encouraging employment of Saudi nationals in the private sector, known as 'Saudisation', remained an influential and controversial topic in 2015.
+Saudisation was enacted due to pressure exerted by Saudi Arabian nationals complaining that the job market had been saturated by Saudi Arabia's significant expatriate population, leading to high unemployment rates among Saudi nationals.
+In response, in October 2011 the Ministry of Labour stated that it would cut the number of foreign workers in Saudi Arabia from the current rate of 31 per cent of the population to 20 per cent over the next several years.

-As it currently stands, Saudisation is regulated by the Nitaqat programme, which labels companies as platinum, green, yellow or red, based on a formula involving two or more of the following variables: the number of employees, the size of the company2 and, under certain circumstances, the activities of the company.3 A failure to hire required percentages of employees under the Nitaqat programme may result in fines, non-renewal of residency permits and non-issuance of future employment visas.
+As it currently stands, Saudisation is regulated by the Nitaqat programme, which labels companies as platinum, green, yellow or red, based on a formula involving two or more of the following variables:

+- a the number of employees;

+- b the size of the company;3 and, under certain circumstances

+- c the activities of the company.4

+Failure to hire required percentages of employees under the Nitaqat programme may result in fines, non-renewal of residency permits, non-issuance of future employment visas and similar actions.